Program TypeProject Assistance

-Project Assistance: Professional Music is intended to support initiatives in the development, creation, production, realization and/or live performance of classical, experimental, original, traditional and contemporary music forms from all world cultures.
+Project Assistance: Professional Music supports initiatives in the development, creation, production, realization and/or live performance of classical, experimental, original, traditional and contemporary music forms from all world cultures.

-- Development and Creation: supports the initial stages of the creative process.
-Individuals, collectives and organizations can apply to develop and make new creative works.
-Grants provide support for creative research, creation and project development.
+Development and Creation supports the initial stages of the creative process including research, creation and project development.

-- Production and Realization: supports further stage project development, production, remounts, post-production and presentation.
-Individuals, collectives and organizations can apply to create projects intended for presentation.
+Production and Realization supports latter stages of project development, production, remounts, post-production and presentation and those projects intended for presentation.

-For projects that encompass the full range of activity, please apply for both categories in the same application.
+For projects with a full range of activity may apply for both categories in the same application.

 Who Can Apply

 - Be a professional independent artist and must:

 - Have worked as a professional practitioner for at least two years following completion of basic studies and have a demonstrated body of previous work

 - Be a Canadian citizen or Permanent Resident and have been a resident of British Columbia for at least 12 months immediately prior to the application deadline, and ordinarily reside in B.C.
 For more information, review our Determining B.C.
 Residency

 - Be a professional arts and culture organization based in B.C. and registered and in good standing as a non-profit society or community service co-op in B.C. for at least one year.